powersj/powersj.io/content/post/vault-cloud-dynamic-secrets.md

 ## Other Clouds

-Again the basic workflow of: 1) connect to the cloud, 2) create roles, and
-3) generate credentials for a specific role are the same for any of the other clouds that Vault can connect to.
+Again the basic workflow show above is similar on other clouds that Vault can connect to.
 The differences are in specifying the role policies, which are cloud-specific.